chris-broes/docs/markdown/tutorials/php.md

-Right now each test runs one at a time because PHPUnit currently doesn't support running multiple tests in parallel, however we've developed a way to do that which we'll describe in one of the later tutorials.
-For now, take advantage of the serial nature of the tests and click on a running test on your tests page.
+Right now each test runs one at a time because PHPUnit currently doesn't support running multiple tests in parallel, however we've developed a way to do that which we'll describe in one of the later tutorials.<!-- it looks like this demo actually does run in parallel currently --> For now, take advantage of the serial nature of the tests and click on a running test on your tests page.
 You'll jump to a detail view where, if you caught the test while it was running, you'll be able to watch Selenium controlling the